StefanIliev0/booking-angular-app/README.md

 On destroy all subscription is unsubsribe.

 #### Edit place  component
-The Add place component depends on PlaceService,ActivatedRoute ,Router, UserService , OnDestroy.
+The Edit place component depends on PlaceService,ActivatedRoute ,Router, UserService , OnDestroy.

 Displays the form for editing a place to spend the night, checks the correct fields and displays a message in case of an error, also uses a shared component that displays an error message when an error occurs from the server.Takes the data on page load and loads it into the form fields.